mendix/docs/content/en/docs/developerportal/deploy/private-cloud/private-cloud-license-manager.md

 To install and use the PCLM, you need the following prerequisites:

-* a Mendix for Private Cloud cluster
+* A Mendix for Private Cloud cluster
+* Mendix Operator in version 2.10 or above
-* administrative rights to a Kubernetes namespace to install PCLM server (a dedicated namespace is recommended).
+* Administrative rights to a Kubernetes namespace to install PCLM server (a dedicated namespace is recommended).
 This can be within your Mendix for Private Cloud cluster, or in another cluster which is accessible over HTTP
-* a Postgres or SQLServer database server and within it:
+* A Postgres or SQLServer database server and within it:
-    * a dedicated database with remote access which will be used to store your licenses, user authorization details, and usage information
+    * A dedicated database with remote access which will be used to store your licenses, user authorization details, and usage information
         * Public accessibility must be set to yes
         * Database server must allow inbound connections
         * Database must be called `mxlicenses`
-    * a dedicated administrator user role with all grants over this database (including the `Create Table` server role, and `Select`, `Insert`, `Update`, `Delete`, and `Truncate` database roles for the tables that are created)
+    * A dedicated administrator user role with all grants over this database (including the `Create Table` server role, and `Select`, `Insert`, `Update`, `Delete`, and `Truncate` database roles for the tables that are created)
-* kubectl or the OpenShift CLI
+* Kubectl or the OpenShift CLI
-* the mx-pclm-cli tool
+* The mx-pclm-cli tool
-* the default password for the PCLM server `administrator` account – you will receive this together with your copy of the PCLM server
+* The default password for the PCLM server `administrator` account – you will receive this together with your copy of the PCLM server

 {{% alert color="info" %}}
 The PCLM server will not create the database for the licenses, you need to create this yourself using the guidance above.